Eurex-Clearing-Messaging-Interfaces/FIXML-Connection-Test-Tool/README.md

 - **--timeout <time-out in ms>** How long to wait for a message (default: 1000)

 ### Optional parameters for broadcast-receiver
-- **--consume** Consume the message from the broker queue instead of just peeking at it (default: off)
 - **--stream <stream name>** Broadcast stream to read from (default: TradeConfirmation)

 ### Optional parameters for request-responder